-Yet, that’s exactly what can happen if eyes are not protected during dental procedures.
-This danger exists both for patients and for dental professionals.
+Yet, eye injuries and infections are exactly what can happen if eyes are not protected during dental procedures.
+This danger exists both for patients and for professionals.

-- Ocular contusions from clamps and sharp instruments.
+- Ocular contusions (blunt trauma) and cuts from clamps and sharp instruments.

-- Conjunctivitis linked to waterline contaminant.
+- Conjunctivitis (inflammation) linked to waterline contaminants.
 This can include adenovirus and herpes simplex.

-- Mechanical trauma from instrumentation transfer or particles projected by dental handpieces, which produce a velocity of up to 50 mph.
+- Trauma from instrumentation transfer or particles projected by equipment that can produce a velocity of up to 50 mph.

-- Microbial infections from contaminated handpiece cooling mists and ultrasonic/air polishing units, which may contain bacteria and blood-borne viruses such as Hepatitis B and C and HIV as well as herpes and rhinoviruses.
+- Microbial infections from contaminated handpiece cooling mists and ultrasonic/air polishing units.
+These can contain bacteria and blood-borne viruses such as Hepatitis B and C and HIV as well as herpes and rhinoviruses.

-- Electromagnetic radiation from lasers as well as damage from UV rays from curing lights.
+- Electromagnetic radiation from lasers and damage from UV rays from curing lights.

 Fortunately, some very simple protective measures serve to prevent these and other types of injuries and infections.

-- Dental health care personnel should also wear protective eyewear, such as full-face safety shields, during any patient-care activities that may generate splashes of blood, body fluids or chemicals as well as any flying debris.
-Note that this can happen between procedures as well as during cleanup, such as when replenishing processing solutions.
+- Health care personnel should also wear protective eyewear, such as full-face safety shields, during any patient-care activities generating splashes of blood, body fluids or chemicals as well as any flying debris.
+Wearing protective gear should happen between procedures too.
+This includes during cleanup and when replenishing processing solutions.

-- Reusable eyewear should be cleaned per the manufacturer’s instructions or with soap and water between patients.
-In addition, there are a variety other ways dental professionals and patients alike can do their parts to increase dentist office hygiene.
+- Reusable eyewear needs cleaned per the manufacturer’s instructions or with soap and water between patients.

-- Eyewear should also protect against possible damage caused by radiation.
-Lens color and density of the eye protection will depend on the laser being used, so be sure to check with the experts at Safety Glasses USA to make the best choice for your laser safety glasses.
+- Eyewear should protect against possible radiation damage.
+Lens color and level of protection depends on the laser being used, so check with the experts at Safety Glasses USA to help you make the best choice for your laser safety glasses.

-- Protection against possible UV rays from curing lights is also necessary.
+- Protect against possible UV rays from curing lights too.
 Eyewear, such as the Oakley Industrial M Frame Safety Glasses with Clear Lens, worn by patients and dental personnel should contain a UV filter.

-If your dental professional does not offer you protective eyewear, ask for it.
-If you work in a dental office, make sure basic eye protection steps are taken.
-With proactive patients and professionals, the dental office can remain a place where both healthy teeth and eyes come out the door.
+If you work in a dental office, take these basic eye protection steps to ensure eye health and safety for you and your patients.
+For patients, if your dental professional does not offer you protective eyewear, ask for it.
+With proactive patients and professionals, the dental office can remain a place where both sparkling eyes and teeth come out the door.